jasonsalas/WaterLoggforGlass/README.md

 Using the Task Queue helps greatly with scalability and performance, as the multiple API calls to remote web services can imposes a tad bit of latency, which would add-up at scale.
 And you don't want delays at your callback URL.
 Remember: **DON'T LET YOUR ENDPOINT BECOME YOUR CHOKEPOINT!**

-_Disclaimer: This was written to be a personal utility, and due to API rate limits from Google, Fitbit, and Temboo, at the moment probably isn't ready to handle mass deployment requests.
+_Disclaimer: This was written as a personal utility and for public demonstration purposes, but I don't work for Google, Fitbit, or Temboo.
+I'm just a total fanboy.
+Due to API rate limits from Google, Fitbit, and Temboo, at the moment probably isn't ready to handle mass deployment requests.
 It isn't hard at all to scale it up, though, or use a different OAuth library. **Go for it!**_

 ---